xKDR/Survey.jl/docs/src/man/glm.md

 model = glm(@formula(awards ~ meals + ell), apisrs, Bernoulli(), LogitLink())
 ```

-### Binomial with Logit Link
+### Poisson with Log Link

-Let us assume that the number of students tested (`api_stu`) follows a Binomial distribution, which models the number of successes out of a fixed number of trials.
+Let us assume that the number of students tested (`api_stu`) follows a Poisson distribution, which models the number of successes out of a fixed number of trials.
 Suppose we want to predict the number of students tested based on the percentage of students eligible for subsidized meals (`meals`) and the percentage of English Language Learners (`ell`).
 We can fit this GLM using the code below:

 ```julia
 using Survey